yugabyte/yugabyte-db/docs/content/latest/secure/authorization/ysql-create-roles.md

 ## 3. Create a hierarchy of roles, if needed

 In YSQL, you can create a hierarchy of roles.
-The permissions of any role in the hierarchy flows downward.
+The privileges of any role in the hierarchy flows downward.

-As an example, let us say that in the above example, we want to create a `developer` role that inherits all the permissions from the `engineering` role.
+As an example, let us say that in the above example, we want to create a `developer` role that inherits all the privileges from the `engineering` role.
 You can achieve this as follows.

 First, create the `developer` role.